 - Self ownership.
 Self-owned policies are perhaps the most common form of life insurance.
 The life insured owns the policy and has full control over their own life insurance.

 - Cross ownership.
 This common approach for married couples involves each spouse owning their partner’s policy.
 Cross ownership has its advantages, especially for those who rely on someone else for a stream of income.
 However, if you get divorced and you have cross owned life insurance policies, difficulties may arise.

 - Joint ownership.
 A hybrid of self and cross ownership, joint ownership allows you to still have some control over your policy.
 However, keep in mind that any proposed changes to the policy must be approved and signed off by both owners.
 Once again, a divorce or relationship breakdown can result in difficulties.

-- Via a company or organization.
+- Business ownership.
 Insurance policies can also be owned by a corporate entity.
 Businesses may take out key person insurance on an employee to cover the loss of revenue resulting from the loss of a key person.